codetwice/homebridge-http-securitysystem/README.md

 - Configurable HTTP endpoints to use for getting/setting the state, including passing parameters in for of GET or in POST body
 - Support for basic HTTP authentication
 - Configurable mapping of API response data to HomeKit SecurityDevice status to allow custom responses
+- Interval polling of the current state to enable real-time notifications even if the security system has been enabled without the use of HomeKit

 ## Configuration
 This module requires that the URLs for getting and setting the security system's state are configured correctly.
 This has to be done in Homebridge's config.json.